INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Related Work

 \section{Related Work}

-\textbf{Inductive logic programming and concept learning.} Learning logical theories from examples has a long history in inductive logic programming (ILP), including classic systems and formalisms for learning Horn clauses and relational rules from structured data \cite{muggleton1991inductive,muggleton1994inductive,quinlan1990foil,srinivasan2001aleph,cropper2020metagol}.
-Our setting differs in two respects: (i) the hypothesis language is full first-order logic (of small quantifier-depth), not restricted to Horn clauses; and (ii) we focus on \emph{benchmarking generalization behavior of modern neural models} under mechanically checkable semantics rather than proposing a new learning algorithm.
-Nevertheless, many of our dataset design concerns---avoiding trivial hypotheses, ensuring identifiability, and constructing informative examples---mirror ILP practice.
+\paragraph{Inductive logic programming and relational concept learning.} Learning logical definitions from examples has a long history in inductive logic programming (ILP), including classic systems for learning relational rules and Horn-clause theories from structured data \cite{muggleton1991inductive,muggleton1994inductive,quinlan1990foil,srinivasan2001aleph,cropper2020metagol}. \textsc{INDUCTION} shares with ILP the goal of learning symbolic relational concepts from examples, and many of our generation concerns---avoiding trivial hypotheses, constructing informative examples, and analyzing structural failure modes---mirror ILP practice.
+The setting differs in emphasis: our benchmark uses fully extensional finite structures, asks for a single first-order formula over a fixed output language, and evaluates both prompted language/reasoning models and symbolic synthesis baselines under the same exact task semantics, rather than proposing a new ILP algorithm.

-\textbf{Program synthesis and constraint-based learning.} Synthesizing symbolic programs or formulas that satisfy input--output constraints is central in program synthesis \cite{solarlezama2006combinatorial,alur2013sygus,torlak2014rosette}.
-Our tasks can be viewed as a constrained synthesis problem where the specification is given by multiple finite models and target extensions.
-Unlike many synthesis benchmarks, we explicitly incorporate \emph{relational structure} and quantifiers and we evaluate learned hypotheses across multiple worlds.
-We also adopt a benchmark-level analogue of counterexample-guided refinement (CEGIS) \cite{solarlezama2008thesis}: the generator constructs additional worlds that eliminate families of distractor hypotheses, producing instances with controlled version-space properties.
+\paragraph{Program synthesis and constraint-based learning.} Synthesizing programs or formulas from constraints is central in program synthesis \cite{solarlezama2006combinatorial,alur2013sygus,torlak2014rosette}.
+Our tasks can be viewed as formula synthesis problems whose specifications are given by multiple finite relational structures and target extensions.
+Unlike many synthesis benchmarks, \textsc{INDUCTION} emphasizes first-order quantifiers, relational structure, and generalization across worlds.
+Our generator also uses a benchmark-level analogue of counterexample-guided refinement \cite{solarlezama2008thesis}: additional worlds are constructed to eliminate plausible distractor hypotheses, yielding instances with controlled version-space properties.

-\textbf{Logical and relational reasoning benchmarks.} A large body of work evaluates reasoning in logic settings, including datasets for deductive reasoning, theorem proving, and rule-based inference \cite{tafjord2021proofwriter,han2022folio,clark2020aristo,polu2020generative}.
-Many such benchmarks are mediated through natural language, where ambiguity and linguistic priors can dominate performance. \textsc{INDUCTION} instead presents \emph{extensional finite structures} and requires output in a precise symbolic language, enabling exact model checking and finer-grained diagnostics about quantifiers, relational patterns, and formula complexity.
-Our contrastive CI variant is conceptually related to discriminative concept learning (e.g., Zendo/Bongard-style settings), but differs by operating in a fixed relational signature with solver-verifiable semantics \cite{bongard1970pattern,zendo2001}.